Ready to Cut the Cord? 12 Cost-Saving Alternatives to Cable

 11. DIGITAL NEWS OUTLETS

 There are also great streaming options for news junkies.
 While CNN and MSNBC don’t have standalone streaming services, the cable news networks are available on Sling TV.
-News outlets like CBS News, Sky News, ABC News, Bloomberg TV, Fusion, and Newsy, meanwhile, all offer free live streaming services for Roku and Apple TV.
+News outlets like CBS News, Sky News, ABC News, Bloomberg TV, and Newsy, meanwhile, all offer free live streaming services for Roku and Apple TV.

 12. SPORTS PASSES